AnuraagDeshpande/bmw_hackathon/cleaning.md

 very different for different columns.
 ## Mapping:
 We can only have numbers for our model.
 Thus, we mapped 'OK' and 'NOK' to 1 and 0 respectively.

+Similarly we map the types of parts to 1,2,3.
 ## Variance filtering:
 ![initial sensor data](./images/censors.png)
 After plotting data from different sensors it was clear that a lot of it is heavily concentrated and has low